Interfere/ManagedBufferTuple/NNNN-managedbuffertuple.md

 ## Introduction

-Some Swift intrinsics (`allocWithTailElems_{n}`) are widely used by Swift standard library to implement tail-allocated buffers, used by containers.
-Some of those are wrapped by publicly available operators and functions. `ManagedBuffer.create(minimumCapacity:)` class method is just a wrapper around call to allocWithTailElems_1 builtin function.
+Some Swift intrinsics (`allocWithTailElems_{n}`) are widely used by Swift standard library to implement tail-allocated buffers.
+Those intrinsics are not available for ordinary developers, but only within standard library.
+Hence, there is no way to implement custom containers like OrderedSet or LRU-cache.

-It is possible to implement some containers, like Deque or linked-list using ManagedBuffer, but it is not enough if developer is going to implement advanced data structures like OrderedSet, LRU-cache or something more complex.
+On the other hand, there is a suitable approach to create and manage single-area tail-allocated buffer.
+Swift provides a class named `ManagedBuffer`.
+Actually, class method `ManagedBuffer.create(minimumCapacity:makingHeaderWith:)` is just a wrapper over `allocWithTailElems_1` builtin.
+You may use that class as a storage for elements of contiguous collection: Array or RingBuffer.
+Unfortunately, Swift doesn't provde wrappers for `allocWithTailElems_2`, `allocWithTailElems_3` etc. builtins.

-This proposal outlines a new API for managing tail allocated buffers.
+This proposal outlines a new API for managing multi-area tail-allocated buffers.
+It is supposed to extend current implementation of `ManagedBuffer` to support 2- and 3-areas tail-allocated buffers.

 Swift-evolution thread: [TBD](https://lists.swift.org/pipermail/swift-evolution/)